 “You’re the lucky one,” said Cindy, getting up to close the window as the rain tried to blow in.

 “Yeah, we rode like crazies to get here before that broke.”
-Emily laid her bike alongside Cindy’s new Specialized Diverge.
+Emily laid her bike alongside Cindy’s new Marin Fairfax.
 Bikes were officially not allowed in the rooms, but after the string of bike thefts outside the halls last month, the RA’s had been looking the other way, as long as the students kept the bikes out of sight and did not track dangerous levels of mud into the buildings.
 Emily did her stretches, while Cindy went back to whatever she was studying.
 When Emily got back from the shower, she pulled the orange juice from the micro-fridge and started downing the half-gallon in quick glassfuls.

 “You want some?” she asked Cindy.